Tryggve Gran: Aviation: crossing the North Sea

+Gran flew the Blériot on service in Norway during WW1.
+It was exhibited at the 1918 Christiana Aero Show on the stand of Enoch Thulin's Aeroplane Works, AB Thulinverken.
+The restored, but complete and original plane is on display at the Norwegian Museum of Science and Technology in Oslo, Norway.

 First World War

 Gran joined the newly formed Norwegian Army Air Service as a Lieutenant on 3 August 1914, and his Bleriot XI was bought by the government.
 In spring 1915 he was flying aggressive patrols against German U-boats in his Blériot (renamed Nordsøen) from a small beach in Western Norway.